jannemecek/AZExpandableIconListView/README.md

 Notice that the width and height of the icons in the view would always be 80% of the containing view's height.

 ### Configurable options
-Currently AZDropdownMenu can be customized with the following properties.
+Currently AZExpandableIconListView can be customized with the following properties.
 More will come in the future.

 - `imageSpacing` The space between icons.
 Default is 4.
 - `onExpanded` The method to be called when the menu is expanded.
 Default is null.